Kevin Bacon talks about vacation rental thriller ‘You Should Have Left,’ prolific career

 Alex Miranda: “You have a great horror history, and I know you’re a big fan of horror movies.
 What would you tell the Kevin Bacon from ‘Friday the 13th’?”

 Kevin Bacon: “I thought I knew everything there was to know about acting.
-I thought I knew everything I needed to know about life and politics and people and other experiences.
-I think the older I’ve gotten, I’ve realized I got a lot more to learn.”
+I thought I knew everything there was to know about life and politics and people and other shared experiences, and I think the older I’ve gotten, I realized I’ve got a lot more to learn.”

 Although we were already satisfied by the time he bared it all in the sexy Miami crime drama “Wild Things.”